-On the north side of campus, the \$8 million Workforce Technology Center includes more than 38,000 square feet of high-tech multimedia classrooms as well as hands-on training stations for Mechatronics and the National Institute for Metalworking Skills (NIMS) certified machining program.
+On the north side of campus, the \$8 million Workforce Technology Center includes more than 38,000 square feet of high-tech multimedia classrooms as well as hands-on training stations for Mechatronics and the

+National Institute for Metalworking Skills (NIMS) certified machining program.
 Nearby, the \$9 million Marion Berry Renewable Energy Center includes 35,120 square feet of high-tech classroom and laboratory space including facilities for the diesel technology program.

 In 2015, the college dedicated the Jeremy Jacobs Hospitality Center.
 The \$2.2 million structure features classrooms, a thermal bottling laboratory, bakery and food service preparation rooms, a computer laboratory, receiving/multipurpose area, and freezer and dry storage areas.
-In addition to housing ASU Mid-South's Associate of Science and Associate of Applied Science degree programs in hospitality management, the facility houses "Delta Cuisine: A Southern Kitchen Incubator," a regional effort to support a productive and competitive workforce serving sustainable community goals.
+The facility houses "Delta Cuisine: A Southern Kitchen Incubator," a regional effort to support a productive and competitive workforce serving sustainable community goals.

 Also on the North Campus, the Arkansas Workforce Center, operated by the Arkansas Division of Workforce Services, provides resources and support for area job seekers and employers.
-Co-located with ASU Mid-South's Adult Education/Literacy/ESL Program and ASU Mid-South's Arkansas Career Pathways Initiative, the Center provides a one-stop shop for those seeking to connect with employment and/or educational opportunities.
+Co-located with ASU Mid-South's Adult Education/Literacy/ESL Program, the Center provides a one-stop shop for those seeking to connect with employment and/or educational opportunities.